ElcoLuijendijk/GroMPy-couple/readme.md

     * an installation guide can be found here: https://github.com/LutzGross/esys-escript.github.io/blob/master/install.pdf
 * Unzip the GroMPy-couple source code

-The latest succefull installs of GroMPy-couple were on Ubuntu linux version 22.04 and escript version 5.10, using the installation / building from source instructions in the manual.
+The latest succefull installs of GroMPy-couple were on Ubuntu linux version 22.04 and esys-escript version 5.10, using the installation / building from source instructions in the manual.

 ### Running an example dataset
 * Navigate to the directory where you have installed escript and navigate the src/bin directory